This online open house was last updated on November 6, 2019

 Changing the land use designation to Mineral Resource Overlay (MRO) on property outside urban growth areas.Changing the land use designation to Forest Resource Lands (FRL) on property outside urban growth areas.Changing the land use designation on property within an Urban Growth Area for the purpose of infill and redevelopment.

-What amendments will continue into the next phase?
+What amendments continued into the next phase?

 The Board of County Commissioners reviewed the status of the Comprehensive Plan amendments on March 28, 2018 and April 4, 2018 and adopted the final docket of amendments (Resolution No. 064-2018) that will continue forward in the annual Comprehensive Plan amendment process for 2018.
 One County-sponsored amendment was added.
 No amendments were removed.